-- Two new management departments (Department of Operational Support & the Department of Management Strategy, Policy and Compliance) at HQ with clear roles and responsibilities - ✓ A new accountability framework for the exercise of decision-making authorities closer to - point of delivery - ✓ Decentralised operations through more delegation to managers, accompanied by extensive training, planning and resources - ✓ New annual programme budget with better performance, planning and resource information - Simplification of policies and processes, supported by client feedback mechanism Strengthened data analytics and evaluation capacities aligns responsibility with authority
+- Two management departments (Department of Operational Support & the Department of Management Strategy, Policy and Compliance) established at HQ - ✔ An accountability framework for the exercise of decision-making - authorities closer to point of delivery - ✓ Decentralised operations through more delegation to managers, accompanied by extensive training, planning and resources - ✓ New annual programme budget with better performance, planning and resource information (pending final approval from Member States). - Simplification of policies and processes, supported by client feedback mechanism - Strengthened data analytics and evaluation capacities aligns responsibility with authority emphasizing transparency, accountability and decision-making that is closer to the point of mandate and programme delivery.